Ananyasdrafts/OTC-medication-recommender/README.md

 - Python 3.x
 - Required libraries in `requirements.txt`

+### License

+- This project is licensed under the GNU General Public License v3.0.
+See the LICENSE file for more details.

 ### Contributing

 We welcome contributions to enhance the functionality and features of this app.
 To contribute, please fork the repository, create a new branch, make your changes, and submit a pull request.